promisegrid/paper-ism/README.md

-# A Decentralized Infinite State Machine and Promise-Based State Transition System Compatible with Smart Spacetime and Promise Theory
+# A Decentralized Infinite State Machine and Promise-Based State Transition System Compatible with Semantic Spacetime and Promise Theory

 ## Abstract

 This paper introduces the concept of a decentralized infinite state machine (ISM) in which each agent manages its local state and interacts with other agents by making promises about future state transitions.
-We postulate that this ISM framework is compatible with both Smart Spacetime (SST) and Promise Theory (PT), providing a natural model for distributed systems where the interaction between autonomous agents defines system behavior.
+We postulate that this ISM framework is compatible with both Semantic Spacetime (SST) and Promise Theory (PT), providing a natural model for distributed systems where the interaction between autonomous agents defines system behavior.
 Additionally, we propose a generic language for describing state transitions in ISM that aligns with SST and PT principles.
 This language relies on the concept of promises, where the ISM kernel (the agent) signs tuples that define guaranteed transitions between functions without those functions making promises themselves.
 We argue that this model maintains the separation of concerns between the kernel and the function execution, consistent with Promise Theory.

 ## Introduction

 Distributed systems face challenges in managing state and coordinating behavior across multiple autonomous agents.
 A decentralized infinite state machine (ISM) framework offers a solution where each agent independently manages its local state and interacts with others through promises.
 These promises form a graph of state transitions, creating a decentralized model of computation.

-Smart Spacetime (SST), as introduced by Mark Burgess, offers a way to understand distributed systems as interacting agents that operate based on local knowledge and autonomy, while Promise Theory (PT) provides a formalism for describing the commitments agents make to each other in a distributed environment.
+Semantic Spacetime (SST), as introduced by Mark Burgess, offers a way to understand distributed systems as interacting agents that operate based on local knowledge and autonomy, while Promise Theory (PT) provides a formalism for describing the commitments agents make to each other in a distributed environment.
 We hypothesize that ISM, SST, and PT are compatible, allowing us to develop a cohesive framework for decentralized computation.

 This paper explores the relationship between ISM, SST, and PT and introduces a generic language for describing state transitions in a way that aligns with these theories.